 Grand Canyon Visitor Center and IMAX in Tusayan

 Right before you enter the park, soar past towering cliffs and raft through huge rapids when you watch the IMAX movie Grand Canyon: The Hidden Secrets.

 Open 365 days a year, the South Rim offers plenty of activities, restaurants and, of course, gorgeous views.
 It is the most-visited part of the canyon.
 Here are some of our favorite things to do while at the South Rim from biking in solitude to exploring some of the rim’s most historic treasures.

 Leave Your Car When You Stay at Yavapai Lodge

 Sleep in a forest of ponderosa pine trees near Grand Canyon’s South Rim.
 The Yavapai Lodge’s restaurant, tavern and nearby market and shuttle stop make navigating the rim easy.
-Plus all rooms have been upgraded, including air-conditioning in every unit, new this year.

 When you board one of Pink Adventure Tours’ signature pink Jeep Wranglers, you’ll soak up more information than you thought possible on your Grand Canyon tour.
 Catch a tour from Tusayan near the Grand Canyon’s South Rim, Sedona or Las Vegas.